syncfusion-content/maui-docs/MAUI/Maps/getting-started1.md

 # Getting started with MAUI Maps (SfMaps)

-This section explains the steps required to add the maps widget with shape layer and its elements such as data labels, tooltip, assignable colors based on region, and legends.
+This section explains the steps required to add the maps widget with shape layer and its elements such as data labels, tooltip, markers, and legends.
 This section covers only basic features needed to know to get started with Syncfusion maps.

 ## Creating an application using the .NET MAUI Maps

 * Create a new .NET MAUI application in the Visual Studio.

 * Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
-To add SfLinearGauge to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Maps], and [Syncfusion.Maui.Core] then install that.
+To add SfMaps to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Maps], and [Syncfusion.Maui.Core] then install that.

 ### Register the handler